Nasrin Sotoudeh: Early life and education

-Sotoudeh is married to Reza Khandan.
-They have two children together.
-Sotoudeh has emphasized that Reza is "truly a modern man," standing beside her and her work during her struggles.

-Work and activity
+Work and activism

+In 1991, Sotoudeh, along with some friends, began publishing the monthly magazine Daricheh Goftegoo (Conversation Hatch).
+She was the only woman on the editorial board.
+Those involved included religious nationalists as well as secular leftists, with opposition to the hardliners in common, and Sotoudeh oversaw the pages on social developments.
+However, the editor would not publish the articles she had assembled for International Women's Day in March 1991.
+She met her future husband, Reza Khandan, while working on the magazine.

+In the 1990s she wrote about the rights of political detainees and prisoners, as well as the "chain murders", with dissidents being killed throughout the decade.
+The more liberal Khatami presidency (1997–2005) allowed a freer press, and Soutoudeh published many articles about women's and children's rights, and other rights under the law in general.
+In 2000, Supreme Leader Ayatollah Ali Khamenei accused reformist newspapers of being under foreign influence, and two of them were closed down.

-Sotoudeh started her career at the Iranian Ministry of Housing legal office and, after two years, joined the legal section of the state-owned Bank Tejarat.
+Sotoudeh worked closely with Shirin Ebadi and her Defenders of Human Rights Center, after receiving her licence to practice law in 2003.
+She started her legal career at the Iranian Ministry of Housing legal office and, after two years, joined the legal section of the state-owned Bank Tejarat.
 During her tenure at the bank, she was "heavily involved with preparing the legal case and the legal arguments for many of the cases that Iran presented at The Hague" in its dispute with the United States during "the Algeria court summons there".

-Sotoudeh's "first work in the field of women's rights" was a diverse collection of interviews, reports, and articles for the journal Daricheh.
-The editor-in-chief of the publication rejected the collection, which "made Sotoudeh even more determined in her work for women's rights".

-In 1995 at the age of 32, she took the Bar (Kanoon Vokala) exam, earned her lawyers credentials, and became one of the most active members of the law society.
-Sotoudeh's work has included defending abused children and mothers and working to protect abused children from returning to their abusive fathers.
+She was an early joiner of the Campaign for One Million Signatures in 2006, dedicated to the abolition of laws that discriminate against Iranian women, and later represented some of its members, such as Nahid Keshavarz and Nasim Khosravi.
+Her work has also included defending abused children and mothers and working to protect abused children from returning to their abusive fathers.
 She believes many abusers are ill or past victims of mistreatment and need professional care and medication.
-She hopes that the courts will better use child specialists and psychologists in verifying abuse cases to protect innocent children better.
+She wanted the courts to use child specialists and psychologists in verifying abuse cases to protect innocent children better.
+In she defended Arash Rahmanipour, who was 17 when he was arrested on charges of moharebeh (warring against God) and plotting to overthrow the regime, and executed in January 2010 at the age of 19.
+Sotoudeh revealed his poor treatment in prison.

-Before her arrest, Sotoudeh represented activists and journalists such as Kourosh Zaim, Isa Saharkhiz, Heshmat Tabarzadi, Nahid Keshavarz, Parvin Ardalan, Omid Memarian, and Roya Tolouie, as well as child abuse and criminal cases.
-She worked closely with Nobel Peace Prize laureate Shirin Ebadi and her Defenders of Human Rights Center.
-Following Sotoudeh's arrest, Ebadi called for her release and expressed concern regarding her health.
-In the statement, Ebadi said, "Ms. Sotoudeh is one of the last remaining courageous human rights lawyers who has accepted all risks for defending the victims of human rights violations in Iran".
-Former Czech President Václav Havel and Zahra Rahnavard, the wife of opposition leader Mir-Hossein Mousavi, also called for Sotoudeh's release.